rizinorg/website/content/posts/rsoc-2025-mark-api/index.md

 weight: 2
 ---

 Greetings!
-I'm Emad Sohail (aka PremadeS), a 2nd year Computer Science student at Information Technology University - Lahore.
-I'm passionate about contributing to open source projects mainly geared towards cybersecurity.
+I'm Emad Sohail (aka PremadeS), a 2nd-year Computer Science student at Information Technology University - Lahore.
+I'm passionate about contributing to open source projects mainly geared toward cybersecurity.
 You can find me on [Github](https://github.com/PremadeS) and [LinkedIn](https://www.linkedin.com/in/emad-sohail-130b3b265/).

 In this project I introduced a new **Mark** API to support address-range annotations (marks) in Rizin, particularly for visual feedback in hexdump views.
 It can be thought of as an enhancement to the existing flag system.
 You can now mark entire ranges of addresses instead of tagging just one offset.